-Horše tuuxil (Hor-sheh troo-hee) We recognize that we are located on the ethnohistoric territory of the Yalamu/Aramai, Ssalson and Lamchin Ramaytush Ohlone-Speaking tribal groups of the San Francisco Peninsula whom were intermarried with the Puichon Thámien Ohlone-Speaking tribal groups of San Mateo and Santa Clara Counties; as well as the Yelamu/Aramal Ramaytush who were also intermarried with the East Bay Carquin, Huchiun, Jalquin/Yrgin and Tuibun/Causen Chochenyo Ohlone-Speaking tribal groups of Alameda and Contra-Costa Counties.
-This greater Bay Region's aboriginal territory includes the ancestral and legally unceded lands of the ancestors of the Muwekma Ohlone Tribe of the San Francisco, Santa Clara, and San Jose, and who are the successors of the historic, sovereign, federally recognized Verona Band of Alameda County.
-Muwekma means La Gente - The People in their traditional Chochenyo-Ohlone language.
+Horše tuuxil (Hor-sheh troo-hee) We recognize that we are located on the ethnohistoric territory of the Yelamu/Aramai, Ssalson and Lamchin Ramaytush Ohlone-Speaking tribal groups of the San Francisco Peninsula whom were intermarried with the Putchon Thämien Ohlone-Speaking tribal groups of San Mateo and Santa Clara Counties; as well as the Yelamu/Aramai Ramaytush who were also intermarried with the East Bay Carquin, Huchiun, Jalquin/Yrgin and Tuibun/Causen Chochenyo Ohlone-Speaking tribal groups of Alameda and Contra-Costa Counties.
+This greater Bay Region's aboriginal territory includes the ancestral and legally unceded lands of the ancestors of the Muwekma Ohlone Tribe of the San Francisco Bay Area who were missionized into the three Bay Area Missions San Francisco.
+Santa Clara, and San Jose, and who are the successors of the historic, sovereign, federally recognized Verona Band of Alameda County.
+Muwekma means La Gente - The People in their traditional Chochenyo-Ohlone languege.

-This land was and continues to be of great historic significance to the Muwekma Ohione Tribe, and other familial descendants of the Verona Band whose ancestors appear on the 1900, 1905-06, 1910 Indian census, Bureau of Indian Affairs (BIA) correspondences and annual reports, BIA Indian Boarding Schools, were members of the Bay Area California Indian Council (1940s-1950s), and who also enrolled with the BIA from 1928-32, 1948-57, and 1968-71, as part of the 1928 California Indian Jurisdictional Act.
-Additionally, Muwekma men, and later women, served with honor in all branches of the U.S. Armed Forces from WWI, WWII, Korea, Vietnam, Desert Storm, Iraq and are still serving today.
+This land was and continues to be of great historic significance to the Muwekma Ohlone Tribe, and other familial descendants of the Verona Band whose ancestors appear on the 1900, 1905-06, 1910 Indian census, Bureau of Indian Affrais (BIA) correspondences and annual reports, BIA Indian Boarding Schools, were members of the Bay Area California Indian Council (1940s-1950s), and who also enrolled with the BIA from 1928-82, 1948-57, and 1968-71, as part of the 1928 California Indian Jurisdictional Act.
+Additionally, Muwekma men, and later women, served with honor in all branches of the U.S. Armed Forces from WWI, WWI, Korea, Vietnam, Desert Storm, Iraq and are still serving today.

 We recognize that every citizen residing within the greater Bay Area has, and continues to benefit from, the use and occupation of the Tribe's aboriginal holse warep (hol-sheh wah-rehp) ~ beautiful land.
-Consistent with our values of community, inclusion, and diversity, we have a responsibility to acknowledge our relationship to Native Peoples.
-As members of the Bay Area community, its vitally important that we not only recognize the history of the land on which we reside, but also, acknowledge that the Muwekma Ohlone People, with an enrolled Bureau of Indian Affairs documented membership of over 600 Tribal members, are alive and flourishing members within the greater San Francisco Bay Area communities today.
+Consistent with our values of community, inclusion, and diversity, we have a responsibility to a acknowledge our relationship to Native Peoples.
+As members of the Bay Area community, it is vitally important that we not only recognize the history of the land on which we reside, but also, acknowledge that the Muwekma Ohlone People, with an enrolled Bureau of Indian Affairs documented membership of over 600 Tribal members, are alive and flourishing members within the greater San Francisco Bay Area communities today.